LEATHER SELECTION, TYPES AND

 inside odors and may be all you need to spruce up your coat.

 specializes in leather.
-Be sure they guarantee the work and not to over do the
+Be sure they guarantee the work.
+Explain to the

-dry cleaning process.
-Explain to the cleaners there's a polish on the leather
+cleaners there's a polish on the leather designed to protect it.
+If your coat

-this does happen, the use of mink oil as explained above will help recondition
+shrinks during the cleaning process, the use of mink oil as explained above

 7. Do NOT use saddle soap for general maintenance as this dries out the